-James chapter 2 isn’t actually about whether all sins are equal in the eyes of God.
-But thankfully, there are plenty of other Bible verses that are.
+Now we know that James chapter 2 isn’t actually about whether all sins are equal in the eyes of God.
+But thankfully, there are plenty of other Bible verses about sin that are.

 Take these for example:

-- In Matthew 5:19, Jesus refers to “the least of these commandments,” implying that some commandments are more important than others.
+- In Matthew 5:19, when talking about “the least of these commandments,” Jesus implies that some commandments are more important than others.

 - In John 19:11, Jesus says “the one who handed me over to you is guilty of a greater sin,” meaning there are lesser and greater sins.

-- Matthew 11:23 – 24 says, “it will be more bearable for Sodom on the day of judgment than for you,” implying that their judgments will be unequal because their sins were unequal.
+- Matthew 11:23 – 24 says, “it will be more bearable for the land of Sodom on the day of judgment than for you,” implying that their judgments will be unequal because their sins were unequal.

 - In Luke 12:47-48, Jesus tells a parable in which some servants are beaten with many blows while others are beaten with few blows.
-Again, different judgments implies different amounts/severity of sin.
+Again, different judgments imply different amounts/severity of sin.

 - 1 John 5:16 tells us that some sins lead to death, while others do not.

-Would you leave you husband for losing his temper once when he had had a very stressful day, the same way you would if you found out he had been cheating on you for years?
+- Would you leave your husband for losing his temper once when he had had a very stressful day, the same way you would if you found out he had been committing adultery for years?

 I highly doubt it.